Our Family Taking Care Of Your Family

 In advance health care directives, an adult (the principal) takes the following actions:

-1) Appoints an agent to make health care decisions for the principal if the principal becomes unable to make those decisions for himself or herself.
+1) Nominates an agent to make health care decisions for the principal in the event the principal becomes unable to make those decisions for himself or herself.

-2) Provides health care and end-of-life instructions for the agent to follow upon the principal’s incapacity.
+2) Provides health care and end-of-life instructions for the agent to follow at the principal’s incapacity.

 Learn More About Conservatorships And Alternatives

-Put the right estate planning and probate tools in place for your situation.
+Put the right estate planning documents in place for your unique situation.
 Call 626-535-9445 or send an email inquiry for more information.